 Rabies is available at 100 + CityDoc locations.

-The following location does not have the rabies vaccine at present-
+The following locations do not have the rabies vaccine at present, because of the recent national shortages.

 Frequently Asked Questions